Regular Admission: February 1

 Admission Requirements through the Accelerated BA/MA Track

-Admission to the CMHC Program through the BA/MA accelerated track is available to undergraduate psychology students at Franciscan University.
+Admission to the CMHC Program through the BA/MA accelerated track is available to undergraduate psychology majors at Franciscan University.
 Second semester juniors who are majoring in psychology have the option of applying for the Clinical Mental Health Counseling Program and, if accepted, begin taking classes in the Program in the fall of their senior year.
 Students are expected to submit an application for admission and all other required admissions documents (see above).
 Minimum GPA for acceptance into the program through the BA/MA track is 3.3.
 Applications for admission must be received by February 1 for priority consideration.
 Admission through the accelerated track indicates conditional admission into the program.
 Full admission is granted upon graduation with the bachelor’s degree.

 Students requesting transfer of graduate credit(s) (up to 9 semester hours) may do so, either before or after enrolling in Franciscan University, through a formal written letter to the director of the program that includes the course number, title, and grade for the course already taken along with the name and number of the relevant program course.
 Only courses in which the student has earned a "B" or better will be transferable.
 Enclosures should include a photocopy of the course description from the graduate catalog of the school where the course was taken or will be taken, the course syllabus, listing text(s) used for the course, and at the discretion of the program director, topics covered and graded assignments may also be required.
 An official transcript showing successful completion of the course must be provided to the University Registrar in order for the grade to transfer.